-Players will be placed in the following defensive positions LF, CF, RF, 1^{st} , 2^{nd} , SS, 3^{rd} , catcher and pitcher (5 steps behind the coach that is throwing to the hitters) for a total of 9 positions.
-If a team prefers, they can play with a 4^{th} outfielder instead of having the pitcher position in the rotation.
+Players will be placed in the following defensive positions LF, CF, RF, 1st, 2nd, SS, 3rd & catcher and pitcher (5 steps behind the coach that is throwing to the hitters) for a total of 9 positions.
+If a team has 10 players, they can play with a 4th outfielder (rover).